-As a component to the registration process for entry into kindergarten programs, parents / guardians are asked to complete a Kindergarten Intake form.
-This provides an opportunity for parents / guardians to describe their child's special learning needs.
+As a component to the registration process for entry into kindergarten programs, parents / guardians are asked to complete a Parent/Caregiver Questionnaire.
+This provides an opportunity for parents / guardians to describe their child's strengths, interests, and areas of focus for the Kindergarten team.
 The information that parents / guardians provide is useful in initiating a number of actions to facilitate the entry of children with special needs into the school system.

-The Kindergarten Educator Team (teacher, early childhood educator, and sometimes an educational assistant) are key in the education and early identification process.
-The kindergarten educator team works collaboratively with the family prior to the Kindergarten intake process and following the beginning of school.
+The Kindergarten Educator Team (teacher, early childhood educator, and sometimes members of the special education team at the school) are key in the education and early identification process.
+The kindergarten educator team (including support staff when appropriate) works collaboratively with the family prior to and following the beginning of school.
 The educator team communicates regularly with the parent(s)/guardian(s) about students' progress and development in the early years.
-The teacher employs ongoing assessments (observation checklists, inventories, portfolios, conferences, in-depth anecdotal records, formal/informal assessments) and shares these with the parents / guardians as appropriate.
+The teacher employs ongoing assessments (screeners, observation checklists, inventories, portfolios, conferences, in-depth anecdotal records, formal/informal assessments) and shares these with the parents / guardians as appropriate.